 If you’ll have a live Christmas tree, water it daily – dry trees can create a flashover in seconds; a well-watered tree burns much slower.
 Turn off or unplug all decorations when you’re not home, and when you go to bed.

 Everyone has a memory of a special gift, whether it was opened on Christmas morning or during one of our Hanukkah celebrations.
 Holiday presents can bring tears of joy or laughter.
-Avoid tears of pain when opening gifts this year: to open shipping cartons or hard plastic packaging, use the correct instrument – which is NOT a kitchen knife.
+Holiday safety tips to avoid tears of pain when opening gifts this year: to open shipping cartons or hard plastic packaging, use the correct instrument – which is NOT a kitchen knife.
 Use a box cutter, scissors or package-opening tool.

 To select presents that are safe for children, pay attention to the suggested age on the toy’s packaging to ensure the child can enjoy the gift safely.
 Even dreidels can be dangerous – the tiny spinning top can be a choking hazard for toddlers, so use caution when celebrating that Jewish holiday tradition.